-You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare.
+Tell us about your Medicare coverage You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare.
 You must also tell us about other coverage you or your covered family members may have, as this coverage may affect the primary/secondary status of this Plan and Medicare.

-If you are enrolled in Medicare Part B, a physician may ask you to sign a private contract agreeing that you can be billed directly for services ordinarily covered by Original Medicare.
+Private contract with your physician If you are enrolled in Medicare Part B, a physician may ask you to sign a private contract agreeing that you can be billed directly for services ordinarily covered by Original Medicare.
 Should you sign an agreement, Medicare will not pay any portion of the charges, and we will not increase our payment.
 We will still limit our payment to the amount we would have paid after Original Medicare's payment.
 You may be responsible for paying the difference between the billed amount and the amount we paid.
 We will not waive any deductibles, coinsurance or copayments when paying these claims.

-• Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
-These are private health care choices (like HMOs and regional PPOs) in some areas of the country.
+Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
+These are private healthcare choices (like HMOs and regional PPOs) in some areas of the country.
 To learn more about enrolling in a Medicare Advantage plan, contact Medicare at 800-MEDICARE 800-633-4227, TTY: 877-486-2048 or at www.medicare.gov.